Update: ‘2023 production date update’ section updated.

 The Tesla Cybertruck features a polarizing design that has remained one of its most debated aspects since day one.
 Though Tesla has suggested revising the wedge-shaped pickup’s design for production, we doubt it plans to make significant changes.
 Setting a new benchmark for quirky pickup design, the Cybertruck is not as unique as most think.
 USPTO design patent application shows similarities to several classic and early 2000s models.
 Tesla has cited designs of classic sports cars, a funky off-roader, and even an aerodynamic pickup bed cover look in the Cybertruck’s design patent application, as per a report from electrek.co.

 The Cybertruck needs many improvements and fixes to become ready for launch, and these revisions will take some more time.
-As we noted (via YouTube/Cyber Owners) in the prototype Tesla showcased at the Cyber Rodeo event, there are many imperfections in the design at this stage.
+As we noted (via YouTube/Cyber Owners) in the prototype Tesla showcased at the Cyber Rodeo event on April 7, 2022, there are many imperfections in the design at this stage.
 A significant amount of panel gaps, some misaligned panels, damaged parts, and glued-on parts on the prototype indicated that there’s a lot the work ahead for the quality department.
 The company wouldn’t want another one of its products to have inconsistencies or imperfections in customer delivery units.

 On the large wiper, rear-axle steering & prototypes